David Meirhofer: Confessions and suicide

 The cases associated with Meirhofer were closed, but his reasoning and motivations for the murders remain uncertain.

-Meirhofer's younger brother, Alan Meihofer, was arrested in 1986 for a string of child rapes near Seattle, Washington.
+Meirhofer's younger brother, Alan Meirhofer, was arrested in 1986 for a string of child rapes near Seattle, Washington.
 He was convicted in 1988 and released in 2017.
-Alan has declined to speak to journalists or police about possible connections between his and David's crimes.
+He has declined to speak to journalists or police about possible connections between his and his brother's crimes.

 Media presentations

 Books

 Susan Jaeger's mother, Marietta Jaeger, wrote a book about Susan's kidnapping and murder.
-"The Lost Child" was published June 1983.
+The Lost Child was published June 1983.

-In 2022, author and journalist Ron Franscell wrote "ShadowMan: An Elusive Psycho Killer and the Birth of FBI Profiling," about the Meirhofer case and the role played by the FBI's first-ever criminal profile, which had only been a theoretical concept at the Bureau to that point.
+In 2022, author and journalist Ron Franscell wrote ShadowMan: An Elusive Psycho Killer and the Birth of FBI Profiling, about the Meirhofer case and the role played by the FBI's first-ever criminal profile, which had only been a theoretical concept at the Bureau to that point.

 Television shows

-The short-lived ABC docudrama series "FBI: The Untold Stories" re-enacts Susan Jaeger's kidnapping and the FBI investigation in search of her kidnapper, aired: October 1991.
+The short-lived ABC docudrama series FBI: The Untold Stories re-enacts Susan Jaeger's kidnapping and the FBI investigation in search of her kidnapper, aired: October 1991.

-The police and FBI investigation into the abduction and murder of Susan Jaeger was portrayed in the May 27, 2003, episode of the television docudrama series "The FBI Files" entitled Dark Woods.
+The police and FBI investigation into the abduction and murder of Susan Jaeger was portrayed in the May 27, 2003, episode of the television docudrama series The FBI Files entitled Dark Woods.
 In the episode, the name David Meirhofer was changed to David Masterson.

-In September 2013, the Investigation Discovery series "20/20 on ID" aired The Power of Forgiveness Season 3 Episode 5.
+In September 2013, the Investigation Discovery series 20/20 on ID aired The Power of Forgiveness Season 3 Episode 5.
 Marietta Jaeger shares her emotional pain after receiving a call, that lasted an hour, from Meirhofer on the one year anniversary of her daughter's abduction and how the call aided in law enforcement's capture of Meirhofer.